Mariog75/my-rn-app/README.md

 My initial commit of app built using React Native and JSX

-Initially followed tutorial found here: https://www.raywenderlich.com/178012/react-native-tutorial-building-android-apps-javascript
+Initially followed tutorial found here: https://www.raywenderlich.com/178012/react-native-tutorial-building-android-apps-javascript adhering by the provided license

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).